Asriths31/Chat_App/README.md

 - Username is entered manually (no auth)
 - Username is stored in localStorage for persistence
 - All users see all messages
-- No message editing or deletion
-- No typing indicators
-- No read receipts
-- No file/image sharing

 ---